Regularity as Regularization: Smooth and Strongly Convex Brenier Potentials in Optimal Transport

-\textbf{Brenier Potentials and Regularity theory.} In the OT literature, regularity has a distinct meaning, one that is usually associated to the properties of the optimal Monge map~\cite[\S9-10]{Villani09} pushing forward a measure $\mu$ onto $\nu$ with a small average cost.
+\textbf{Brenier Potentials and Regularity Theory.} In the OT literature, regularity has a different meaning, one that is usually associated with the properties of the optimal Monge map~\cite[\S9-10]{Villani09} pushing forward a measure $\mu$ onto $\nu$ with a small average cost.
 When that cost is the quadratic Euclidean distance, the Monge map is necessarily the gradient $\nabla f$ of a convex function $f$.
-This major result, known as the~\citet{MR923203} theorem, states that the OT problem between $\mu$ and $\nu$ is solved as soon as there exists a convex function $f$ such that $\nabla f_\sharp \mu=\nu$.
-In that context, regularity in OT is usually understood as the property that the map $\nabla f$ is \textit{Lipschitz}, a seminal result due to ~\citet{caffarelli2000monotonicity} who proved that the Brenier map can be guaranteed to be 1-Lipschitz when transporting a ``fatter than Gaussian'' measure $\mu\propto e^{V}\gamma_d$ towards a ``thinner than Gaussian'' $\nu\propto e^{-W}\gamma_d$ (here $\gamma_d$ is the Gaussian measure on $\R^d$, $\gamma_d\propto e^{-\|\cdot\|^2}$, and $V,W$ are two convex potentials).
-Equivalently, this result shows that the Monge map is the gradient of a~\citet{MR923203} potential that is $1$-smooth.
+This major result, known as~\citet{MR923203} theorem, states that the OT problem between $\mu$ and $\nu$ is solved as soon as there exists a convex function $f$ such that $\nabla f_\sharp \mu=\nu$.
+In that context, regularity in OT is usually understood as the property that the map $\nabla f$ is \textit{Lipschitz}, a seminal result due to~\citet{caffarelli2000monotonicity} who proved that the Brenier map can be guaranteed to be 1-Lipschitz when transporting a ``fatter than Gaussian'' measure $\mu\propto e^{V}\gamma_d$ towards a ``thinner than Gaussian'' measure $\nu\propto e^{-W}\gamma_d$ (here $\gamma_d$ is the Gaussian measure on $\R^d$, $\gamma_d\propto e^{-\|\cdot\|^2}$, and $V,W$ are two convex potentials).
+Equivalently, this result can be stated as the fact that the Monge map is the gradient of a $1$-smooth~\citet{MR923203} potential.